 Minecraft is full of small mechanics that are surprising people to this day.
-They are constantly updating the game and adding things people really like and really hate.
-We miss the old days of Minecraft where there weren’t even caves.
+They are constantly updating the game and adding things people like and hate.
+We miss the old days of Minecraft, where there weren’t even caves.
 The world was just a massive block that you just dug through.
 One mechanic that is not new to the game is how water freezes in cold areas of the world.

 How to stop water from freezing

 Freezing water can be very annoying when you need to go through and replace all the ice with water after the fact.
 You want to have it so that the ice never forms, and you don’t have to replace it if it freezes.
 There have been times when these methods have glitched, and the ice still forms, but it is extremely rare.